 - Identify whether the device can be reused in another part of the process for either testing or training purposes. - Identify what data is stored on the device and sanitize this data using your organization's security policy.
-Consider restoring your factory configuration (see Restore the factory configuration). - Verify that the local display passcode is set to the default "AAAA". - If the device is ready for disposal, then it can be discarded or physically destroyed using your organization's security policy.
+Consider restoring your factory configuration (see Restore the factory configuration). - Verify that the local display passcode is set to the default "AAAA". - If the product has a Bluetooth option, reset the Bluetooth security prior to disposal (see either Change Bluetooth® role password or Reset Bluetooth® security settings). - If the device is ready for disposal, then it can be discarded or physically destroyed using your organization's security policy.

-1.4 Related documentation
+1.5 Related documentation